-You Ask.
-Bev Answers: Does Losing Your Job Affect Your Credit Scores?
+You Ask, Equifax Answers: Does Losing Your Job Affect Your Credit Scores?

 Reading time: 3 minutes

-Question: I was laid off during the Covid-19 pandemic, and now I'm looking to return to work.
-Will losing my job affect my credit reports or scores?
+Question: I was laid off, but I intend to return to work.
+Will losing my job affect my credit scores and report?

-Simply losing your job shouldn't affect your credit reports or scores.
-But it is possible that your credit history could be affected if you fall behind on credit card or loan payments during the Coronavirus/Covid-19 pandemic.
+Simply losing your job shouldn't affect your credit scores and report.
+But it is possible that your credit history could be affected if you fall behind on credit card or loan payments.

-If your income was impacted by the Covid-19 pandemic, and you're worried that you may not be able to keep up with debt payments, contact your lender immediately.
-Many are being flexible with payment plans right now, so they might allow you to pay less monthly until you get back on your feet.
+If you're concerned that you may not be able to keep up with debt payments, contact your lenders immediately.
+They may be flexible with payment plans and allow you to pay less monthly until you have a new job.

 Additionally, the Coronavirus Aid, Relief, and Economic Security (CARES) Act requires that lenders report that a borrower is current on their payments if that borrower was current when they sought an accommodation during the pandemic.
 In other words, if you and your lender agree to a modified payment plan in the wake of losing your job, that lender should not report any delinquency during the accommodation period.
 However, it's important to check your credit reports regularly to ensure that they accurately reflect any agreements you've made with your lenders related to the Covid-19 pandemic.
 Also remember that many other factors, including seeking new lines of credit and increased credit utilization, can impact your credit scores.